Volunteer firefighter accused of using 'Jaws of Life' to steal $210 from Texas car wash coin machine

 He then allegedly fled the scene in a dark-colored sedan.

-The “jaws of life” rescue tool was recovered and returned to the Burnet Volunteer Fire Department.
+The “jaws of life” rescue tool was recovered and returned to the Burnet VFD, where Marre was a probationary member.

+"He was probationary and only been on the department for a month, never made a call or anything like that.
+He was not a very active member," Casey Daniels, chief of the Burnet VFD, said.

+According to Daniels, the fire department did run a background check on Marre, as that is part of their application process.

 Anyone with any information on the case is asked to contact Liberty Hill police at 512-515-5409.